 Xylitol is an excellent alternative to sugar particularly for those interested in weight loss, diabetes, tooth care and general health.

-Unlike sugar, Xylitol does not not cause tooth decay.
+Quite the opposite of sugar, Xylitol reduces our risk of tooth decay.
 Instead of feeding the bad bacteria in our mouths it starves them by reducing our mouths acidity.
 Xylitol helps prevent dental cavities, plaque build-up and gum disease.
 Many tooth pastes are now available containing Xylitol.